 I do plan on texlaxing again on December 28th at 12 weeks post.
 However, it may come sooner as a corrective texlax.
 My game plan is to start texturizing next year using Linage Texturizer.
 I want to get some of my curls back.
 The thought of going natural again has crossed my mind a few times, but I do not think I can handle WHIP Length natural hair.
 So, I will try out texturizing and see how that works.
 If it does not, I have two containers of Mizani on stand by and I will use them.

-I know this post is longer and picture heavy.
+I know this post is long and picture-heavy.
 I hope you don’t mind.